Education Research Current Organisation and Cooperation NL

 What is the difference between a visa (MVV) and a residence permit (VVR)?

-A long stay entry visa (MVV) is used to enter the Netherlands and a residence permit (VVR) is a document that gives you the right to stay here legally and looks similar to an ID card.
+A long stay entry visa (MVV) is used to enter the Netherlands and a residence permit (VVR) is a document that looks similar to an ID card and is proof of the right to reside in the Netherlands.

 My visa is only valid for three months, do I need to extend my MVV visa?